g-r-a-n-t/serial-vision/README.md

 ["H": 0.05983928591012955, "M": 0.6266825795173645, "V": 0.10437410324811935, "U": 0.08249279856681824]
 ```

-For difficult to read images like this, it's more likely that the probability distribution will be spread out, which could result in the most likely sequence of characters not being a serial number in Jamf Pro.
-To handle this, we must design an algorithm that checks multiple likely characters in the probability distribution.
+For difficult to read images like this, the probability distribution will be more diffused, which could result in the most likely sequence of characters resembling a serial number, not being correct.
+To handle this, we must design an algorithm that checks multiple serials within the probability distribution and selects the one that is most likely to be in the image, while still running quickly.

 ### Serial Identification

-The number of possible serials that could exist in each 12 character sequence given that we are checking the top 4 most likely characters is `4^12 = 16777216`.
-If we were to do this for every 12 character sequences in the entire image, we would find a large set of possible serial numbers and their probabilities.
-From this, we could take the most likely sequence of 12 characters resembling a serial number and use that.
-A naive implementation of this would be slow and optimization would be tedious, so it is not really an option for us.
+The number of possible serials that could exist in a 12 character sequence given that we are checking the top 4 most likely characters is `4^12 = 16777216`.
+If we generated each possible sequence, we could take the most likely one resembling a serial number and use that.
+This could be useful under some circumstances and variations of this could be somewhat quick, but it is not necessary in this project.
+For this, we are only trying to find a serial that exists in Jamf Pro.

-To make this simpler and faster, lets use the information we can obtain from Jamf Pro.
-Given all of the serial numbers within Jamf Pro, we can construct a hash table that will help us prune invalid sequences as we go through the probability distributions.
+To make this faster, let's make a simple change that leverages known data.
+Given all of the serial numbers within Jamf Pro, we can construct a hash table for pruning invalid sequences as we go through the classification results.
 For example, if we had the serial numbers `CO2T83GXGTFM` and `CO2T34FYVSTG` in our Jamf Pro server, we would build a hash table that contains these values.

 ```
 C